iREX 2022 Shed the Light on the Newest Robot Technologies

 AI + 3D Robot Solution Caught the Eye at iREX 2022

 Robots combined with the ever-evolving robot technologies are indispensable for industrial automation.
-Upholding the theme of 'the way towards a friendlier society, bridged by robots', iREX 2022 offered space for 3060 booths to showcase the ongoing robot technologies and the latest trends of robotic automation.
+Upholding the theme of 'the way towards a friendlier society, bridged by robots', iREX 2022 offered space for more than 3000 booths to showcase the ongoing robot technologies and the latest trends of robotic automation.

 Its AI + 3D vision-guided bin picking solution was extremely eye-catching as the vision-guided robots could handle the most challenging objects in the way of outstanding flexibility, excellent stability, and fast cycle time.

-Meanwhile, Mech-Mind, which shared the largest booth at iREX 2022, also exhibited its flagship products — Mech-Eye industrial 3D cameras and its all-in-one industrial solutions, including mixed case palletizing, parcel induction, high-precision measurement, defect detection, etc. And its innovative solutions have been deployed at thousands of factories and warehouses in logistics, manufacturing, the food industry, and more.
+Meanwhile, Mech-Mind, which shared one of the largest booths at iREX 2022, also exhibited its flagship products — Mech-Eye industrial 3D cameras and its all-in-one industrial solutions, including mixed case palletizing, parcel induction, high-precision measurement, defect detection, etc. And its innovative solutions have been deployed at thousands of factories and warehouses in logistics, manufacturing, the food industry, and more.

 Watch this video to explore more details about Mech-Mind at iREX 2022: https://youtu.be/wRj_l74l71Y